-Above analytical finding reveals that it is processed borate mineral colemanite.
+Above analytical findings reveal that it is Processed Borate Mineral Colemanite.

-5. M/s Raj Borax did not agree with the test report given by the CRCL, Vadodara and requested the Joint Commissioner of Customs for re-testing of the sample at CRCL, New Delhi.
-Accordingly, on approval of the Joint Commissioner of Customs, duplicate sample was sent to Central Revenue Control Laboratory, New Delhi vide Test Memo No 12/2019-20 dated 02.03.2020 with following test queries/parameters:
+5. M/s.
+Raj Borax was not agreeing with the Test Report given by CRCL, Vadodara and therefore, requested the Joint Commissioner of Customs for re-testing of the sample at CRCL, New Delhi.
+Accordingly, on approval of the Joint Commissioner of Customs, duplicate sample was sent to Central Revenue Control Laboratory, New Delhi, vide Test Memo No.12/2019-20 dated 02.03.2020 with the following test queries/parameters:

-- (i) whether the sample is of goods which are found naturally on the earth i.e. Natural Colemanite, - (ii) What is the nature & composition of the goods and whether their percentage is the same in which they occur naturally on earth or at the time of extraction from the earth, - (iii) Whether the goods are in crushed/ground form, ie derived from natural form, - (iv) Whether the goods are processed using calcinations or enriched/concentrated by using any other method, - (v) Whether the goods were processed using any other physical or chemical process and - (vi) If, processing if any, whether the goods can still be defined as 'Ore'.
+- (i) whether the sample is of goods which are found naturally on the earth i.e. Natural Colemanite, - (ii) What is the nature & composition of the goods and whether their percentage is same in which they occur naturally on earth or at the time of extraction from the earth, - (iii) Whether the goods are in crushed/ground form, i.e. derived from natural form, - (iv) Whether the goods are processed by calcination or enriched/concentrated by using any other method, - (v) Whether the goods were processed using any other physical or chemical process and - (vi) If, processing done, whether the goods can still be defined as 'Ore'.